 VXDIAG VCX Nano OBD2 scanners are undoubtedly some of the best in the market today.
 Even so, not all of them are created equal.
 So how do you ensure that you choose the best one for you?
 Here’s a buying guide:

 The last thing you want is to purchase an OBD2 scanner that doesn’t cover your vehicle.
 While some support specific brands, others cover virtually all makes and models of vehicles.

 In that regard, VXDIAG VCX Nano OBD scan tools are designed for specific makes of vehicles.
 For instance, the VXDIAG VCX Nano GDS2 and Tech2Win are meant for GM and Opel vehicles.
 On the other hand, the VXDIAG VCX Nano JLR SDD is for Jaguars and Land Rovers.

 The point is, to make sure the car diagnostic tool will, in fact, work with your vehicle.

 Does it offer all the functions you want?
 VXDIAG VCX Nano scanners come with varying capabilities.
-There are those that only support basic functions like codes.
+Some only support basic functions like codes.